node-fetch/node-fetch/README.md

 NOTE: 3xx-5xx responses are _NOT_ exceptions, and should be handled in `then()`, see the next section.

 Wrapping the fetch function into a `try/catch` block will catch _all_ exceptions, such as errors originating from node core libraries, like network errors, and operational errors which are instances of FetchError.
-See the [error handling document][error-handling.md] for more details.
+See the [error handling document][error-handling] for more details.

 ```js
 const fetch = require('node-fetch');